 - Selfies / "Healthies": Clients can take pictures of themselves and watch progress unfold over time.

-- Workouts: Clients can log their workouts, including type, length, and intensity.
+- Activity: Clients can log their workouts or activity, including type of activity and intensity.

 - Workout types include: Running, Walking, Yoga, Meditation, Weights, Swimming, Cycling, Other

 - Intensity can be logged on a scale from 1-10, with 1 indicating low intensity and 10 being highest intensity

 - Metrics: Clients can log metrics that providers request, most commonly including weight, BMR, waist circumference.
 You can also create custom metrics, which may include measures like Sleep (hours), Stress level (rating 1-10), and other numerical scales.

 - Integrate with Wearables: Clients can connect Healthie with devices to automatically pull in health information for your review.

 The image above is of the CLIENT dashboard view.
 When your client logs into Healthie, this is the main screen they will see, and how they will be able to log their entries from the web portal.
 In general however, clients prefer the convenience of logging from the Healthie mobile app for iOS and Android devices.
 Clients will download the same app as providers, but login with their client credentials.